FranckLab/FIDVC/README.md

 2. Download and save the [example volume data](http://franck.engin.brown.edu/~christianfranck/FranckLab/downloads/FIDVC.zip) in the example folder.
 3. Run the exampleRunFile.m file to and compare its displacement outputs to the contour plots in the referenced paper ([Bar-Kochba, Toyjanova et al., Exp.
 Mechanics, 2014](http://link.springer.com/article/10.1007/s11340-014-9874-2?sa_campaign=email/event/articleAuthor/onlineFirst))

+## Health warning!
+FIDVC requires a 3D stack to be read in, which depending on the volume size can require a **large amount of RAM** in Matlab.

 # Files
 * Main files
  - addDisplacements.m